Negotiating for a Higher Settlement

-After an injury-causing accident, you may be wondering, “What next?”
+After an accident, you may be wondering, “What next?”

-As you watch medical bills pile up alongside your household expenses, you might be losing income while you miss work to recover.
+You watch medical bills pile up with your household expenses.
+You might be losing income while you miss work to recover.
 Waiting for an insurance settlement can be an exercise in uncertainty.
-Every injury, and therefore every case, is different.
-There may be no way to tell how long it will take to settle your case, and what the insurance company will eventually offer.
+Every injury, and therefore every case, is unique.
+There may be no way to tell how long it will take to settle your case.
+And there’s no way to know what the insurance company will offer.

-One thing you can be certain of is that the insurance company’s first offer will be less than the true value of your case.
+One thing you can be certain of is that the insurer’s first offer will be less than the true value of your case.

 The Value of Your Case